Cut down on grocery spending without sacrificing healthy food.

 Plus they have a great referral program so you can invite your friends and you will make some extra cash while they save money too.
 Win-win.
-If you want to try it, you can check it out here and get a $10 welcome bonus after submitting your first receipt.
+If you want to try it, you can check it out here.

 Another one I really love and use consistently is Rakuten.

 This one doesn’t work as well for in store use but I use it every single time I shop online, which sometimes includes groceries.

 I love to buy groceries through Amazon’s Prime or through Safeway pickup when I just don’t feel up to going out to the store or for just basic household items we might need.

 If you live in an eligible area and you have Amazon Prime than you could also use Amazon Fresh to have fresh food delivered to you as well.
 I go into different grocery delivery services on another post if you want some more details.